Skip to main content

 Example using wagmi useCallsStatus hook

-import { useCallsStatus } from 'wagmi/experimental'
+import { useCallsStatus } from 'wagmi'

 const { data: callStatusData, refetch: refetchCallStatus } = useCallsStatus({